vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vaitaraṇi.
 Vaināyaka-vrata-on every 4th tithi practise nakta for a year;

-at end of year donate an elephant; tithivrata; Ganesa deity; leads to Sivaloka; Mat.
+at end of year donate an elephant; tithivrata; Ganesa deity; leads to Śivaloka; Mat.
 101. 61 quoted (with varia

 tions ) by KKV 448 and HV I. 532 ( from Pad.).
 Vaisakha-krtya—Vide HV II, 748-750, KR 145-179, VKK 240